rubrikinc/wachy/README.md

 Wachy requires:
 1. Linux 4.6 or later kernel
-2. Traced binary should be in a compiled language
+2. Traced binary should be in a compiled language, and have debugging symbols

-1 is due to availability of certain eBPF features, and 2 is due to the techniques used by wachy (eBPF uprobes and ELF debugging symbols).
+1 is due to availability of certain eBPF features, and 2 is due to the techniques used by wachy (eBPF uprobes and address to line number mappings from debugging symbols).
 Wachy also supports C++ symbol demangling - it has mostly been tested with C++ binaries.
 If you'd like demangling support for a new compiled language, please open an issue (note: despite being compiled, [Go does not play well with eBPF](https://medium.com/bumble-tech/bpf-and-go-modern-forms-of-introspection-in-linux-6b9802682223#db17)).
 If you have ideas on how to do something similar on other platforms or with other unsupported languages, I'm interested in hearing it!